cincibrainlab/ESA_Extended/README.md

 # ESA_Extended
 The Extended Electrographic Seizure Analyzer is a modified version of the Electrographic Seizure Analyzer first developed by the Krook-Magnuson lab at the University of Minnesota.

+The Extended Electrographic Seizure Analyzer has been developed and tested in collaboration with the Binder Lab at University of California, Riverside.

 ## Additional Features
 - Custom channel selection for channel-level analysis
 	- Display of 4 channels at a time in GUI